Financial Support Available to Graduate Students at Rice

 Doctoral students who are in the advanced stages of their dissertations may be nominated by their graduate departments to compete for a group of University Endowed Fellowships that provide stipend awards.

 Many foundations and corporations have established Foundation and Corporate Graduate Fellowships at Rice to support graduate students studying in the Schools of Engineering, Natural Sciences, Architecture, Social Sciences, Humanities and Music.
 These awards are normally coupled with a tuition waiver.
 A few of the many fellowships available include graduate support provided by the Welch and Whitaker Foundations, IBM, Texas Instruments, Continental Oil, the Cox Research Fund, Exxon, the Keck Foundation, Schlumberger, and the Houston Livestock and Rodeo Endowed Scholarship.
 In some cases Industrial Fellowships provide an opportunity for the recipient to spend a summer internship with the sponsoring company.
-The Jesse H. Jones Graduate School of Management offers many scholarships to students enrolled in its graduate programs.
+The Jesse H. Jones Graduate School of Business offers many scholarships to students enrolled in its graduate programs.